15 Military Friendly Colleges in Minnesota

 225 South 6th Street, 9th Floor | Minneapolis, MN 55401

-Capella University offers many benefits to active duty service members, veterans, spouses, and dependents.
-Capella offers a 10% discount on certificate, master’s, and doctoral programs.
-And, it offers a 15% discount on bachelor’s programs.
-Students must have a military affiliation to qualify.
-The school’s programs are also offered completely via Distance Education.
+Capella University extends numerous benefits to active duty service members, veterans, spouses, and dependents, including a 10% discount on certificate, master’s, and doctoral programs, along with a 15% discount on bachelor’s programs exclusively for those with military affiliations.
+All programs are delivered entirely through Distance Education.

 Average Post 9/11 GI Bill Benefits Awarded